Our favourite backyard needs protecting

 It’s the backbone of the Great Ocean Road Coast’s ongoing conservation work and with more than a dozen active volunteer groups on the coast, there’s sure to be one near you.

-There are over 15 groups you can join across the Surf Coast region holding regular working bees throughout the year.
+There are 20 groups you can join across the Surf Coast region holding regular working bees throughout the year.